Nastel/TNT4J/README.md

 TNT4J allows developers to track associations between sources.
 Source is a logical definition of an entity such as application, server, network, geo location.
-Here is an example of a source: `APP=WebAppl#SERVER=MYSERVER#DATACENTER=DC1#GEOADDR=New York`, which means application `WebAppl` deployed on server `MYSERVER`, located on datacenter `DC1`, located in `New York`.
+Here is an example of a source: `APP=WebAppl#SERVER=MYSERVER#DATACENTER=DC1#GEOADDR=New York`, which means application `WebAppl` deployed on server `MYSERVER`, located on data center `DC1`, located in `New York`.
 Say you want track an association between 2 applications that exchange data, where one application sends data to another:
 ```java
 // post processing of activity: enrich activity with application metrics